top of page

 11 Programs for High School Students in Brooklyn, New York

-Whether you're passionate about the arts, science, technology, or media, Brooklyn offers a multitude of options to suit your interests.
+Whether you're a high schooler in Brooklyn passionate about the arts, science, technology, or media, the city offers a multitude of options to suit your interests.
 From after-school programs to weekend workshops and other initiatives, there's something for everyone.

 In this article, we’re covering 11 of the best programs and opportunities Brooklyn has to offer, that provide a platform for personal and academic growth, foster creativity, and nurture your talents.